Revisiting Supervision for Continual Representation Learning: Introduction

 \section{Introduction}

 In continual learning (CL), the goal of the model is to learn new tasks sequentially.
+Most of the works focus on supervised continual learning (SCL) for image classification where the learner is provided with labeled training data and the metric of interest is accuracy on all the tasks seen so far.
+More recently, unsupervised continual learning (UCL) gained more attention~\cite{fini2022cassle, gomezvilla2022continually, madaan2022lump}.
+UCL considers the problem of learning robust and general representations on a sequence of tasks, without accessing the data labels.
+Effective UCL methods would allow the utilization of vast amounts of unlabeled data emerging on a daily basis and continually improve existing models.

-A number of recent works study continual learning from a representation learning perspective and show that unsupervised approaches build more robust representations when trained continually: \citet{madaan2022lump} shows that self-supervised learning (SSL) methods build representations that are more robust to forgetting than supervised learning (SL) while \citet{davari2022probing} notices that training SimCLR~\citep{simclr} have advantageous properties for continual learning compared to SL.
+A number of recent works study continual learning from a representation learning perspective and show that unsupervised approaches build more robust representations when trained continually~\cite{madaan2022lump, davari2022probing}.
+More specifically, \cite{madaan2022lump} shows that self-supervised learning (SSL) methods build representations that are more robust to forgetting than supervised learning (SL). \cite{davari2022probing} notice that training SimCLR~\cite{simclr} have advantageous properties for continual learning compared to supervised training.
 However, it is still counter-intuitive that access to more information (labels) results in worse representations in continual learning.

 One of the potential reasons is the transferability gap between supervised and unsupervised learning.
-It was believed that the superior transferability of unsupervised learning can be attributed to a special design of contrastive loss~\citep{zhao2020makes} or lack of annotations during training~\citep{ericsson2020well}.
-However, recent works~\citep{wang2021revisiting, sariyildiz2023improving} identify that a multi-layer perceptron (MLP) projector commonly used in SSL~\citep{simsiam, BYOL} is a crucial component that improves transferability of SSL models.
-Following that founding~\cite{wang2021revisiting, sariyildiz2023improving} use an MLP projector to improve transferability of SL and achieve state-of-the-art transfer learning performance, surpassing unsupervised methods.
+It was believed that the superior transferability of unsupervised learning can be attributed to a special design of contrastive loss~\cite{zhao2020makes, islam2021broad} or lack of annotations during training~\cite{ericsson2020well, sariyildiz2020concept}.
+However, recent works~\cite{wang2021revisiting, sariyildiz2023improving} identify that a multi-layer perceptron (MLP) projector commonly used in SSL~\cite{simclr, simsiam, zbontar2021barlow, BYOL} is a crucial component that improves transferability of SSL models.
+Following that finding~\cite{wang2021revisiting, sariyildiz2023improving} use an MLP projector to improve transferability of supervised learning and achieve state-of-the-art transfer learning performance, surpassing unsupervised methods.